pip-services/pip-services-docs/content/en/dart/commons/reflect/type_descriptor.md

 ### Constructors
 Creates a new instance of the type descriptor and sets its values.

-> TypeDescriptor(String name, String library)
+> TypeDescriptor(String name, String? library)

 - **name**: String - name of the object type.
-- **library**: String - library or module where this object type is implemented.
+- **library**: String? - library or module where this object type is implemented.

 ### Instance methods